Jesperpaulsen/polyglot/README.md

 # Polyglot
 A program for Mac, Windows and Linux to manage multiple translation files at once.
 Easy to use UI, multithreaded for optimization and Google Translate natively integrated.
+NB: At the moment it doesn't support nested translation keys.

 ![dashboard](images/dashboard.png)

 ## How to install
-At the moment the program has only be tested on Mac and Windows, but Linux will be tested and supported soon.
+At the moment the program has only be tested on Mac and Windows, but Linux will be tested soon.
 The latest release can be downloaded from [here](https://github.com/Jesperpaulsen/polyglot/releases).

 ## How to use